angiepereira4/random_number_printer/README.md

 ## Installation

-To run this program, you need to have Python 3 installed on your system.If you don't have Python 3 installed, you can download it using homebrew for Mac:
+To run this program, you need to have Python 3 installed on your system.
+If you don't have Python 3 installed.
-MacOS
+### MacOS
-brew install python3
+To download python3 on Mac we use Homebrew : brew install python3

-Linux/Ubuntu
+### Linux/Ubuntu
 sudo apt-get update
 sudo apt-get install python3